sudo-awk/CTF/THM/CTF collection Vol.1.md

 Answer the questions below
 Can you decode it?
 ```
-I've encountered this language before, it is called Brainfuck so I just go to a brainfuck website decoder and got the flag
+I've encountered this language before, it is called Brainfuck so I used brainfuck website decoder and got the flag
 THM{0h_my_h34d}
 ```
-Task 14  An exclusive!
+### Task 14  An exclusive!
 Exclusive strings for everyone!

 S1: 44585d6b2368737c65252166234f20626d